arwankhoiruddin/javafx-simple-game-example/README.md

 This repository is a simple framework for game development in JavaFX, used in Object Oriented Programming Lab at Universiti Teknologi PETRONAS, Malaysia

-# Can we use it for free?
+# Can I use it for free?

 Yes